Chris-Fortier/loadout-fullstack/client/README.md

 ## Sharing Logic

 * The creator of a loadout is given full permissions to the loadouts they create.
-* Anyone a loadout is shared with can remove themselves from the loadout.
+* Anyone a loadout is shared with can remove themselves from the loadout, unless they are an admin (this is to ensure there is always at least one admin to every loadout).
 * Anyone assigned “can pack” permissions can
   * pack and
   * pack items in the loadout.